 Companies have quickly embraced Facebook as a new marketing channel, and large companies like Coca Cola, Starbucks, Walmart and McDonald’s are investing millions of dollars to promote themselves on the social network in order to grow their customer base.

-There are still many companies that have not created a Facebook page.
-It seems like an effort, but creating a Facebook page for your business is actually very simple.
-As follows is a simple guide to getting your Facebook business page set up and off on the right foot.
+However, there are still many businesses that have not created a Facebook page.
+It may seem like an effort, but creating a Facebook Business Page is actually very simple.
+If you follow our simple guide to getting your Facebook Business Page set up, you'll start off on the right foot.

-Before you create a Facebook page for your business, it is important that you have a clear goal with your page.
-Here are some questions to ask yourself when you’re coming up with a Facebook Strategy:
+Before you create a Facebook for business page, it is important that you have a clear goal with your page.
+Here are some questions to ask yourself when you’re coming up with a Facebook strategy:

-There are many companies on Facebook marketing themselves in an exceptional way, and you can learn a lot from them.
-It’s worth spending some time to look at how they’ve built their Facebook page, and examine the type of content that they post.
-Here is a list of a few companies that I think are worth taking a closer look at:
+There are many companies on Facebook that market themselves in an exceptional way with the content shared on their Facebook page, and you can learn a lot from them.
+It’s worth spending some time to look at how they’ve built their Facebook for Business page, and examine the type of content that they publish.
+Here is a list of a few companies that are worth taking a closer look at:

 How can you create engagement and interest in dishwashers, washing machines and other household products?
-Whirlpool succeeds very well with this with posts that inspire and inform.
-They are also very good at responding to other people’s posts, and they have a very clear policy about what kind of posts they accept on their Facebook page.
+Whirlpool succeeds very well with this because of their posts that inspire and inform.
+They are also very good at responding to other people’s posts, and they have a very clear policy about what kind of posts they accept on their Facebook Business Page.

-Pampers always posts great pictures, curious questions and call to actions in order to engage many of their followers.
+Pampers publishes content that includes quality pictures, curious questions and call-to-actions in order to engage many of their followers.